-Students will need to bring their insurance cards with them when they access services and let us know if there are changes in your insurance status during the year.
+Students with private insurance will need to upload their insurance card to the patient portal prior to their first visit to the Health Center.
 Students with the School Health Plan do not need to bring their card with them as we have that insurance information already.
 There will not be a co-pay charge collected at the visit, as it is covered by your student fees.

-No. Information is not shared with anyone — staff, faculty, family or friends — if you are over 18 years of age, without your permission.
+No. Information is not shared with anyone — staff, faculty, family or friends — if you are over 18 years old without your permission.
 Massachusetts law protects medical information regarding sexual health for students under 18, as well.

 The BCC submits insurance claims for all services rendered.
-Students simply present their health insurance cards at every appointment, just as they do when accessing care at home.
+Students who do not have the Student Health Plan should upload their insurance card to the patient portal.
 All on-campus counseling services are provided with no out-of-pocket or direct costs passed along to students.

 Yes.
 The BCC has a diverse staff of trained and experienced therapists with a range of specialties, including anxiety, depression, trauma and sexual violence, eating disorders, alcohol and drug abuse, and addiction, among other areas.

 Yes, gynecological visits at the Health Center may be for routine care or for problems.
 Students are seen for annual visits, problems with menstrual cycles, yeast infections, sexually transmitted infections, contraceptive needs and other concerns.
 Please call 781-836-3677 to schedule an appointment.

 Yes, call for an appointment.
 You will have to tell the receptionist (confidential) the reason for your visit so you can be scheduled with an available provider to meet your health needs.
 We prescribe contraception.
 Emergency contraception is also available.
-We provide counseling, testing, and treatment for STIs.
-See our Reproductive and Sexual health services webpage for more info.
+We provide counseling, testing and treatment for STIs.
+See our Sexual Health and Reproductive services webpage for more info.

 The Health Center is not licensed as a pharmacy or dispensary.
 We do not accept samples from drug companies.
 We do provide students with prescriptions that they can fill at a local pharmacy.
 Students can also have their prescriptions delivered to the health center for convenient pick up.